kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 ### Power

-Replacing the RAM means the computer does not requires 12V and -5V power, only 5V is required.
+Replacing the DRAM means the computer does not require -5V or 12V power, only 5V is required.
 This has driven the transformation of the power system for the computer by moving the power regulation off the PCB itself, and instead requires a external 5V DC regulated power supply.
 The external TRS-80 power brick is no longer supported.
 Power connection is by the of a standard barrel jack replacing the DIN connector.